ariffinzulkifli/donkeycar/README.md

 1. [TB6612FNG](https://www.digikey.com/en/products/detail/toshiba-semiconductor-and-storage/TB6612FNG-C-8-EL/1730070) 1.2A Dual Motor Driver to control the DC Motors with I2C Address: `0x60`.
 2. Servo Motor with I2C Address: `0x40`.

-The expansion board also comes with on-board 0.91" 128×32 resolution OLED and [INA219](https://www.ti.com/product/INA219) a bidirectional current/power monitor with I2C Address: `0x41`.
+The expansion board also comes with on-board 0.91" 128×32 resolution OLED with I2C Address: `0x3C` and [INA219](https://www.ti.com/product/INA219) a bidirectional current/power monitor with I2C Address: `0x41`.

 ## Hardware Requirements

-I recommend to use Raspberry Pi 4 with at least 4GB of RAM and MicroSD card > 64GB.
+I recommend to use Raspberry Pi 4 with at least 4GB of RAM or more, and MicroSD card > 64GB.

 ## Raspberry Pi OS Setup
 1. Run the following command to update the package lists: